mcyemmy/YemisArcade/Info.md

 - Object-oriented - Has intrisic PropertiesData(Nouns) and funtionsMethods(Verbs). it is reusable and inheritable.
 - Object-oriented in Javascripts allows inheritance but is not class-based
 - undefine is no-assignment, null is empty-assignment. undefined*2=NaN, Null*2=0.
-- Hoisting is a concept in Javascript in which you make reference to a variable before it is declared(or declared down the line), without getting an exception.
+- Hoisting is a concept in Javascript that moves all variables to the top of the code before other part of the execution proceeds.
+Which means you can make reference to a variable before it is declared(or declared down the line), without getting an exception.
-- A closure is an inner function that remember the environment in which it was created (without allowing external functions to change its parent's(or private) variable).
-And unlike functions that use local variables which are deleted when execution completes, they do not lose the value of their parents variable after execution has been completed.
+- Due to lexical scoping, any function in Javascript can be a closure and it does not have to only be an inner function.
+Closures are functions that remember the variables passed to them from their external environment or function.
+Meaning those variables are preserved and can be referenced again and again unlike local variables which are deleted when execution completes.

 //
 - VCS / GIT